 Attending to a set of best practices can set you apart when it comes to cyber security related to mismanagement of passwords.

-We keep losing our passwords.
-Organisations may end up ignoring educating users about password best practices.
-While a user may end up writing one’s user name and password on a chit, the aftermath could be huge.
-Here are a list of password best practices that you need to follow as well as pass on to the users – employees, vendors, clients, customer…
+Here is a list of password best practices that you need to follow as well as pass on to the users – employees, vendors, clients, customers…

 - Refrain from including personal information in your password.
 Your password should never contain any personal information – name, user name, company name, spouse name, city name, college name, etc.

 - It is highly discouraging to pen down your password – never write your password anywhere rule.
 It opens up a window for cyber theft.
 Even a sweet colleague may end up stealing and putting you in the spotlight for accessing confidential information.

 - Keep your password dear to you.
 Stick to the protocol of never disclosing your password to even closest associates.
 The moment you say it out loud – there are people who want to know what’s up with you.

 - Keep your devices password-protected – mobile phone, iPad, laptop, desktop.
 With BYOD/CYOD policies come to the clause.
 If you lose your mobile, the least you can do from preventing a thief to access the details on your mobile is to place a password.

 - Avoid sticking to easy to guess passwords.
 If your password is password1234 then the time to change is now.
 Such passwords can pave way for hackers breaking past your login as your read this.